ninepark/docs-korean-docutils/docutils/FAQ_ko.rst

 other templating systems`_), and many more for other languages, each with different approaches.
 We invite you to try several and find one you like.
-If you adapt it to use Docutils/reStructuredText, please consider contributing the code to Docutils or `let us know`_ and we'll keep a list here.
+If you adapt it to use Docutils/reStructuredText, please consider contributing the code to Docutils or `연락 바람`_ and we'll keep a list here.

 One reST-specific web templating system is `rest2web